linrunner/tlp-doc/faq/battery.rst

 case:

 1. An active battery care driver for the charge thresholds
-2. The actual charge thresholds – read back from the embedded controller
+2. The actual charge threshold(s) – read back from the embedded controller

-So if there is a line containing `Supported features: charge thresholds` and the displayed thresholds match the ones you configured, then the charging logic has properly received them.
+So if there is a line containing `Supported features: charge threshold(s)` and the displayed threshold(s) match(es) the one(s) you configured, then the charging logic has properly received them.
 The article :doc:`/settings/bc-vendors` shows :command:`tlp-stat -b` sample outputs for all supported hardware to compare.
 If your :command:`tlp-stat -b` output does not contain the required characteristics, check the following sections for solutions.

-However, if despite a correctly set up system the charging thresholds do not work as you expect them to, then you should first compare your idea of the charging process with the description :ref:`above <faq-battery-care>` and subsequently check the sections further down for possible explanations.
+However, if despite a correctly set up system the charge threshold(s) do(es) not work as you expect them to, then you should first compare your idea of the charging process with the description :ref:`above <faq-battery-care>` and subsequently check the sections further down for possible explanations.

 .. note::